- For Business

 Besides partition manager features, EaseUS Partition Master also provides some other features like Partition Recovery Wizard to recover deleted or lost partitions, Copy disk & partition wizard to upgrade or backup disk.
 This software also supports other Windows OS such as to be sued as Linux partition manager and no troubles will be met.

 There is a shining point of EaseUS Partition Master: Though the Professional and Server Edition are both single license, if your computer has virtual system, they can be installed in all virtual system as well.
 That's really cool.
-And the following articles with hyperlink show you how to resize partition under different Windows systems:
+And the following articles with hyperlink show you how to resize partition under different Windows operating systems: